ArashAh/version_control_workshop/part-2.md

     git checkout <commit hash>
     git log --oneline --all
     ```
-    ❓ Do you see the detached head in the log and git graph?
+    ❓13.
+Do you see the detached head in the log and git graph?

-    ❓ Can you verify if the content of the file is according to the corresponding commit?
+    ❓14.
+Can you verify if the content of the demo.txt is according to the corresponding commit?

 21. **Return to Main without change:**
     - If you want to go back to main without any commit or change simply attach the head back and switch to main:
     ```bash
-    git switch -
-    git log --oneline --all
+    git switch - # if this does not work, run git switch main git log --oneline --all
     ```
+    ❓15.
+Did your checkout leave an trace?
+Did it change anything?

 22. **Create a Branch from the detached head state:**
     - Repeat step 20, now we want to make new branch from there